 “Sometimes people regret going through all that because it’s not the same finger once it heals,” he says, noting that patients complain about stiffness and pain in the salvaged digit.
 “If it were me, I’d let them amputate it and just have a little stub.
 That way I wouldn’t have to go through all the surgeries.”

-It’s important to note that degloving is a rare injury and men are far more likely to lose their ring finger from other types hand or wrist injuries that cause the ring to cut off circulation.
-That’s why it’s crucial for men to remove their rings when they endure an injury or have them cut off.
+It’s important to note that degloving is a rare injury, and men are far more likely to lose their ring finger from other types hand or wrist injuries that cause the ring to cut off circulation.
+That’s why it’s crucial for men to remove their rings when they endure an injury.

 “Some guys don’t want to take their rings off ever,” says Paull.
 “If you’re particularly worried about this, you can wear a silicone wedding ring — if your wife doesn’t get mad at you.”